-June 2-13, 2020 — 12-Day “Walk in the Footsteps of Radical Church Leaders” Tour of Germany and Switzerland plus Oberammergau Passion Play (see video)
+June 2-13, 2020 — 12-Day “In the Footsteps of Radical Church Leaders” Tour of Germany and Switzerland plus Oberammergau Passion Play (see video)

-(Download Brochure for All Details and/or Register HERE.
-Or email us and we will send a printed brochure via mail.)
+(Download Brochure for All Details and/or Register HERE and then use the code Gingerich20 or email us and we will send a printed brochure via mail.)

 Tour Investment is $5792 per person from Ft.
 Myers, FL.
 Price includes all flights, deluxe motor coach land transportation, professional guides, departure taxes & fees, first class hotels, dinner & breakfast each day (and one lunch) during land tour, all tips and gratuities, free professional digital photos of the tour, all entry fees and excursions (including Passion Play, Rhine River Cruise, Swiss Alps Gondola Ride etc.) as outlined below.
 Brochure also has all the details.
 (Invite your friends!
 Additional departure cities are available upon request).